lgrosales/payments/README.md

 1. cd {checkout_dir}/
 2. dotnet test

+## Persistence

+A local SqLite DB is created in the first run and a seed function is executed to populate initial data.

+The integration tests run an in-memory database.

 ## IDE

 Can use VS Code or Visual Studio 2017

-## A few things to change:
+## A few things that are missing

 * Authentication
-* Add DTOs to avoid coupling the API contract with the DB schema
+* DTOs to avoid coupling the API contract with the DB schema
-* Add a service layer with buisiness logic between the controller and repository
+* A service layer with buisiness logic between the controller and repository
 * Monitoring

 ## Dependencies